Võ Văn Kiệt: Political career

 Family of Võ Văn Kiệt.
 His wife and two children were killed by a US rocket attack in 1966.

 Võ Văn Kiệt was a member of the Viet Minh independence movement, he fought against the French colonial powers in the First Indochina War (1946–54) in Southern Vietnam.
 According to the Geneva Accords, communist cadres were forced to gather in North Vietnam, but he was among those who remained in the South, moving between secret bases in the southeastern region.
 His first wife, Trần Kim Anh, and his two children were killed in a rocket attack by US forces in 1966.

-In 1960, he was elected alternate member of the Communist Party Central Committee and a member of COSVN in 1961, in command of communist forces in Saigon and surrounding areas.
-After North Vietnamese forces took control of Saigon on April 30, 1975, he led the takeover of the city and in 1976 was appointed as Chairman of the People's Committee (alias governor) as well as deputy party secretary of the city, which had been renamed to Ho Chi Minh City in memory of the deceased leader.
+In 1960, he was elected alternate member of the Communist Party Central Committee and a member of COSVN in 1961, in command of communist forces in Saigon and surrounding areas.On May 3, 1975, he was appointed Vice Chairman of the Saigon-Gia Dinh Military Administration Committee, ending his term on January 20, 1976, after the handover ceremony with the Saigon-Gia Dinh Military Administration Committee previously held by Comrade Tran Van Tra.
+He then served as Chairman of the People's Committee Ho Chi Minh City under the pseudonym (Provincial Governor) and concurrently held the position of Deputy Secretary of the City Party Committee until the reunification of the Republic of South Vietnam with the Democratic Republic of Vietnam.After July 2, 1976, he served as Deputy Secretary of the City Party Committee and concurrently held the position of Chairman of the People's Committee of Ho Chi Minh City, following the first session of the 6th National Assembly of Vietnam, which passed a decision to rename the city from Saigon-Gia Dinh to Ho Chi Minh City in memory of the beloved leader who had passed away.

 In the early postwar years, South Vietnam's economy deteriorated rapidly due to the withdrawal of US investment and the harsh Stalinist policies enforced by central government.
 Saigon, formerly a dynamic economic center, faced for the first time a widespread lack of food and other commodities.
 As the head of the city government, Võ Văn Kiệt realized that the Soviet economic model was flawed and secretly promoted trade and manufacturing behind the state's back.
 Gradually he became one of the staunchest supporters of the reformist faction in the party, many of whom were local party heads and administrators in southern provinces.